Bylaws of Lee County Master Gardeners Association (LCMGA) Adopted 11/3/2021

 Patron - Persons, organizations, or businesses who contribute finances or services to the Association may be designated as patron members by the Board of Directors.
 They pay no dues and do not vote.

 Honorary – Individuals who have rendered outstanding contributions to the Program or to the Association may be given honorary memberships by the Board of Directors.
-Honorary members pay no dues.
-They have full rights of active members including the rights to hold office and vote.
+Honorary members pay no dues and do not vote.

 Friends of Master Gardeners – Anyone who is interested in being involved with LCMGA programs, activities, or becoming a Master Gardener but is not currently able to take the classes and fulfill all the volunteer requirements.
 Participation is entirely flexible and voluntary.
 Friends pay annual dues.
 They do not hold office or vote.